openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    interface that is the type of the object reference expression if the field is a non-blank *const* field.
--  The result is a variable (the specified class variable in the class that is the object reference type) if the field is a blank *const* or is not *const*, while the field access occurs in a class variable initializer or a static initializer.
+-  The result is a variable (the specified class variable in the class that is the object reference type) if the field is a blank *const*, or is not *const*, while the field access occurs in a class variable initializer, or a static initializer.

 .. index::
    field access expression